takamanu/mobile_aplikasi_fashion/README.md

 ## About

-AIFash mobile is developed and maintained by [AIFash Bangkit Team].
+AIFash mobile is developed and maintained by [Takamanu].
 Connect with us on [GitHub] for updates and announcements.